Juvenile Law and Parents’ Main Concerns

 Juvenile courts move cases through rather quickly, so it is important that the child’s lawyer move swiftly in developing a defense strategy for the child.
 Our lawyers have many years of experience in assisting juvenile defendants, and can get started quickly in working toward a resolution of the charges against the child.

-If you or your child are in in need of legal defense, contact our firm today to schedule a free initial phone consultation.
+If you or your child are in need of legal defense, contact our firm today to schedule a free initial phone consultation.
 We can be reached at our Lebanon office at 513-932-5529 and our Beavercreek office by calling 937-306-6402.
+We proudly serve juvenile clients throughout Butler, Warren, Montgomery, Greene and Hamilton counties.